-Class String 1190 is designed for beginning string instrument (violin, viola, violoncello, and string bass) students.
+Class Guitar is designed for beginning guitar studies.
 Learning will take place primarily in class.
-New concepts are introduced through demonstration and reinforced with drills.
-Students must reinforce these concepts with practice outside of class.
-Students will learn the basics of proper playing posture, technique, tuning, and note reading.
+This is a self-paced, hands-on class.
+New concepts are introduced through demonstration and reinforced with group playing.
+Students must also reinforce these concepts with practice outside of class.
+Students will learn the basics of proper playing posture, classical guitar technique, tuning, note reading, and chord playing.
+In addition, students will learn to improvise, and play in an ensemble.